 Oregano is another natural antibiotic along with providing the benefits of possibly lowing a viral load that you may have come down with.
 It also helps lower cholesterol and reduce immflamuation.
 So its best not to underestimate oregano and what it natural has to offer.

 Now chicken is pretty much a given.
-Chicken provides and vital amount of protein your body will need to fight any illness it may be going through.
+Chicken provides a vital amount of protein your body will need to fight any illness it may be going through.
 But chicken also provides vitamins for brain health.

 Make EXTRA soup!